AvirityInformation/chatbot_Jullie/README.md

 #### 7.Push something to heroku and start dynos.
 Don't forget to start three dynos to run all the programs required. web, worker and clock

+You can start servers from your heroku app dashboard.